-- Predictive visibility platforms such as Portcast, can enable the user to identify which vessels are running significantly late on schedule; containers supposed to load on that vessel would have a higher risk of rollovers
+- Predictive visibility platforms such as Portcast, can enable the user to identify which vessels are running significantly late on schedule; containers supposed to load on that vessel would have a higher risk of rollovers.

-- Real time container tracking can enable firms get quick alerts on potential rollovers (for e.g. by knowing that the vessel has departed but container has not been loaded) and make alternative arrangements
+- Real time container tracking can enable firms get quick alerts on potential rollovers (for e.g. by knowing that the vessel has departed but container has not been loaded) and make alternative arrangements.

-4) Keep abreast of latest developments to pre-empt potential delays arising from known or foreseeable causes, such as:
+Pre-empt potential delays arising from known or foreseeable causes, such as:

 - Peak season (when higher demand increases the probability of rollovers) – planning cargo movement before or after the peak season.